nathandao/larvis/README.md

 # Larvis

 Your trusted poker solver.

-Larvis takes in 2 poker hands, each has 5 cards from this deck [2 3 4 5 6 7 8 9 T J K Q A], and it will try to find the winner.
+Larvis takes in 2 poker hands, each has 5 cards from this deck [2 3 4 5 6 7 8 9 T J K Q A], and it tell you the winning
+hand, or if it's a tie.

 Example:
 ```
 larvis AATJ8 33322
+# Hand 2
 ```

 ## Prerequisite